Federal Conspiracy Defense

 - The overt act was committed at or about the time alleged and with the purpose of carrying out or accomplishing some object of the conspiracy.

-In addition to this general conspiracy statute, there are a variety of conspiracy laws which outlaw certain specific types of conspiracy, such as:
+In addition to this general federal conspiracy statute, there are a variety of conspiracy laws which outlaw certain specific types of conspiracy, such as:

 |21 U.S.C. § 846||(conspiracy to distribute controlled substances)|